 Non ferrous metals do not contain any iron, are highly malleable, and are not magnetic, making them the ideal choice for electronics, transport infrastructure, batteries, or anything that involves wiring.
 These types of metals are also resistant to rust, which is why it is commonly used for gutters, pipes, and roofing.
 When looking for non ferrous metals, it includes aluminum, copper, lead, and zinc.

-When it comes to ferrous vs non ferrous metals, Community Recycling only accepts both for recycling.
+When it comes to ferrous vs non ferrous metals, Community Recycling accepts both for recycling.
 For ferrous metals, we typically accept them by the ton.
 As for non ferrous metals, they are present in many day to day items, including copper, brass, aluminum, insulated copper wire, copper flashing, and more.
 We want nothing more than to take old materials off your hands so that you can earn money and together we can help the environment.
-Give us a call today if you are unsure whether your items are ferrous vs non ferrous and to receive a quote on the cash you will receive when recycling.
+Give us a call today if you are unsure whether your items are ferrous vs non ferrous and to receive a quote on the cash you will receive when recycling non-ferrous metals.